top of page

 Triple arch at 4200m

-Since its release, the Triple Arch has been selected as NASA's Astronomy Picture of the Day, featured editorially by PetaPixel and upcoming BBC Science Focus, and is forthcoming in two internationally recognised astronomy publications.
+Since its release, the Triple Arch has been shared globally and selected as NASA's Astronomy Picture of the Day, featured editorially by PetaPixel and BBC Science Focus, and is forthcoming in two internationally recognised astronomy publications.
 But more than any of that, it is the image I consider the most complete thing I have made.

 The result of going as far as I possibly could, technically and physically, toward a single idea.